 At some point, the money that comes out of your RRSP will be taxed.
 The tax man will find you and he will ask for his refund.
 In my example, that’s your $1,440 if your marginal tax rate in retirement is the same as your working years today.
 It could be lower but with your Canada Pension Plan (CPP), Old Age Security (OAS), pension income and other investments, it could be higher.

 With TFSAs, the government has eliminated the guesswork about how much the payback will be for the loaned money – because you don’t get any.
 You don’t get any tax break on the TFSA contribution so the government is nice enough to offer tax free withdrawals coming out.
-Even though TFSAs have largely been marketed as a “savings account”, you can open TFSAs that hold stocks, bonds and ETFs.
-I know, because that’s my account.
-You might know many of the TFSA benefits already.
+Even though TFSAs have largely been marketed as a “savings account” I have always suggested you open a TFSA to hold equities in the form of stocks or ETFs for many years – for long-term tax-free growth.

 Personally, I have no idea of what my tax rate will be 20 years from now.
 I can guess but that’s about it.
 I have a pension and other investments.
 I’ll calculate all this out in a few decades when I’m a few years away from retirement age and ready to start accepting some income from government programs…if they still exist!
 If you know for sure your tax rate will be significantly lower in retirement than today, RRSP contributions are a wise thing to do.
 If not, making the TFSA a higher priority might be a better choice.
 Contributing to the TFSA today removes any guesswork about future marginal tax rates or any other federally income-tested programs down the road.